RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 C.	Date of scheduled destruction
 D.	Confidentiality level

-### Question # 24 - Susan wants to be prepared for legal holds.
+### [important] Question # 24 - Susan wants to be prepared for legal holds.
 What organizational policy often accounts for legal holds?
 A.	Data classification policy
 B.	Retention policy
 C.	Acceptable use policy